Temporal-Difference Variational Continual Learning: Experiments and Discussion

-Once again, n-step KL and TD-VCL surpassed the baselines after observing more than three tasks.
-The effect is more pronounced after increasing the number of observed tasks.
-These objectives are the only ones whose resultant models achieved non-trivial average accuracy after observing all tasks.
-This evidence suggests that leveraging multiple posterior estimates during learning is better than only the latest one, even where the approximation error is high.
+Lastly, we analyze the results on \textbf{CIFAR100-10} and \textbf{TinyImageNet-10} in Table \ref{tab:results_cnn}.
+These are considerably harder benchmarks, as the distribution of images and classes is much richer than the previous benchmarks.
+Furthermore, they necessarily require better architectures to attain non-trivial performance.
+Following previous work \cite{pmlr-v80-serra18a, pmlr-v139-kumar21a, 10.5555/3618408.3619129}, we adopt an AlexNet architecture \cite{krizhevsky2009learning}.
+This setup is ideal for evaluating how the learning objective functions at a larger scale with more complex, deep architectures such as (Bayesian) convolutional networks.
+Once again, TD-VCL objectives attain superior performance, particularly for later timesteps, where Catastrophic Forgetting is more pronounced in the baselines.
+This suggests that leveraging multiple posterior estimates for learning is better than only the latest one, even when the approximation error is high.

-\textbf{How do the TD-VCL objectives affect per-task performance?} While Table \ref{tab:results} presents performance averaged across different tasks, we now analyze the accuracy of each task separately in the course of online learning.
+\textbf{How do the TD-VCL objectives affect per-task performance?} While the previous question analyze the performance averaged across different tasks, we now investigate the accuracy of each task separately in the course of online learning.
 This setup is relevant since solely considering the averaged accuracy may hide a stronger Catastrophic Forgetting effect from earlier tasks by ``compensating" with higher accuracy from later tasks.
-We show the results for PermutedMNIST in Figure \ref{fig:permutedmnisttask}, while we defer the results for SplitMNIST and SplitNotMMNIST for Appendices \ref{app:splitmnist} and \ref{app:splitnotmnist}, respectively.
-Figure \ref{fig:permutedmnisttask} presents a sequence of plots, where each figure represents the accuracy of one task while the number of observed tasks increases.
+We show the results for PermutedMNIST-Hard in Figure \ref{fig:permutedmnisttask} (we defer additional per-task results for Appendix \ref{app:pertask}).
+It presents a sequence of plots, where each figure represents the accuracy of one task while the number of observed tasks increases.
 Naturally, the tasks that appear at later stages present fewer data points: for instance, ``Task 10" has a single data point as it does not have test data for earlier timesteps.

 As observed, per-task performance explicitly shows a stronger effect of Catastrophic Forgetting for earlier tasks in the adopted baselines.
 We particularly highlight how non-variational approaches fail for them.
 In this direction, TD-VCL objectives presented a more robust performance against others.
 For instance, we highlight the results for Task 1.
 After observing all tasks, the proposed methods demonstrated accuracy of around 80\% and 85\%.
 The VCL baselines dropped to 50\% and 60\%, and MLE-based methods failed with only 20\% of accuracy.